 This neo-Baroque edifice housing the German Bundestag (Parliament) survived wars, Nazis, fire, bombing and the country’s division, only to return as a symbol of a new era in German politics.
-A trip to the top of this open, playful and defiantly democratic space, designed by Sir Norman Foster, is a must, but note that you can’t just rock up any more: following a series of terrorist threats in 2010, you must book in advance by filling in an online form at visite.bundestag.de and suggesting three possible time-slots at least three working days in advance.
+A trip to the top of this open, playful and defiantly democratic space, designed by Sir Norman Foster, is a must, but note that you can’t just rock up any more: following a series of terrorist threats in 2010, you must now book in advance by filling in an online form at visite.bundestag.de, including three possible time slots you can make, at least three working days in advance.

-Make like a Berliner and stretch your legs with a stroll, jog or cycle through Berlin’s most famous park, which comes into its own during spring and summer particularly.
+Make like a Berliner and stretch your legs with a stroll, jog or cycle through the city’s most famous park, which comes into its own during spring and summer.
 Whether you’re hunting famous monuments, a beer and a sausage, or a spot to sunbathe naked, you’ll find what you’re looking for.
-This 5-km (3-mile) circuit will return you to your starting point ready for your next adventure within an hour or so.
-Don’t worry if you get lost, the park is full of maps with “You Are Here” markers.
+This 5km (three-mile) circuit will return you to your starting point ready for your next adventure within an hour or so.
+Don’t worry if you get lost – the park is full of maps with ‘you are here’ markers.

-Famous for its Nazi and Cold War history, Tempelhof Airport ceased operation in 2008.
-Now you can stroll down the runways where World War II Stuka dive-bombers took off and where, during the Berlin Airlift of 1948 when the Soviets blockaded West Berlin, the Western Powers landed supplies for the city’s 2.5 million residents in one of the greatest feats in aviation history.
-Today, the 368-hectare open space of runways and grasslands is much enjoyed by—among others—walkers, kite-surfers, cyclists, runners, skaters and goshawks.
+Famous for its Nazi and Cold War history, Tempelhof airport ceased operation in 2008.
+Now you can stroll down the runways where Second World War Stuka dive-bombers took off and where, during the Berlin Airlift of 1948 after the Soviets blockaded West Berlin, the Western Powers dropped supplies for the city’s 2.5 million residents in one of the greatest feats in aviation history.
+Today, the 368-hectare open space of runways and grasslands is much enjoyed by walkers, kite-surfers, cyclists, runners, skaters and goshawks.
 There are designated sections for dogs to run free, basketball courts, a baseball field, beer gardens and even small allotments where Berliners can grow their own veg.

-Brandenburg, a north-eastern state that surrounds Berlin, is known as the land of 3,000 lakes for, well, you can probably guess why.
-A vision that's starkly beautiful in winter and effortlessly alluring in summer, the lakes are mostly accessible by public transport and each has its own character.
-While some lakes may be better for swimming and some for sunbathing alongside, you’ll be able to find your favourite (just as locals do).
-Besides, the idyllic landscape is a remedy to the (delicious) vices of Berlin: hoppy tankards of beer and endless amounts of fleshy sausage.
+Brandenburg, the north-eastern state surrounding Berlin, is known as the land of 3,000 lakes.
+Starkly beautiful in winter and especially appealing in the warmer months, many lakes are easily accessible by public transport and each has its own character.
+While some may be better for swimming and others for sunbathing, you’ll certainly be able to find one that’s right for you (just like the locals).
+Such idyllic scenes offer the perfect antidote to a hard night’s partying in the centre.

-Mauerpark is of the biggest and busiest Sunday flea markets in Berlin, selling everything from local designer clothes to cardboard boxes of black-market CDs.
-Even if the market’s massive popularity means prices creeping higher, you can still stumble upon a trove of rare records or vintage clothing.
-It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke, brain child of karaoke courier Joe Hatchiban.
-Thousands flock here on summer Sundays to have a go on the mobile sound system.
+Mauerpark is one of the biggest and busiest Sunday flea markets in Berlin, selling everything from clothes by local designers to cardboard boxes brimming with black-market CDs.
+Even if the market’s massive popularity means prices keep creeping up, you can still stumble upon rare records and eye-catching vintage clothes.
+It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke.
+Thousands flock to the mobile soundsystem, the brainchild of karaoke courier Joe Hatchiban, to have a go on summer Sundays.

-During the late 19th century, 14 municipal covered markets were opened to replace traditional outdoor markets and improve hygiene standards.
-Local residents saved this one from closure in 2009, filling it with stalls serving heritage veg and locally sourced meats.
+During the late-19th century, 14 municipal covered markets were opened to replace traditional outdoor ones and improve hygiene standards.
+Local residents saved this one from closure in 2009, filling it with stalls serving locally sourced veg and meats.
 It’s also home to the excellent Heidenpeters microbrewery and the Sironi bakery from Milan.
-The themed events, including the hugely popular Street Food Thursday, do get crowded but are well worth it.
+The themed events, including the hugely popular Street Food Thursday, do get crowded but are well worth the trip.